 WASHMobile is designed to monitor water infrastructure to enable identification and repair of failing water points to reduce water-borne illness rates in developing urban areas.
-To do this, the system
+Through these activities, we ensure safe water for thousands of individuals and that developmental aid and public funding are maximally effective.
+To do this, the system:

 ANALYZES WATER QUALITY